ParrotSec/documentation/src/en/file-and-directory-permissions.md

     chmod [a | u | g | o] [+ | -] [r | w | x]

-That is, to whom the permit is applied, add or remove permission and type of permit that is to be added or removed.
+To who this is applied, add or remove permissions, and the type of permission that is to be add or removed.

 Possible combinations: